tracktogether/opendata/README.md

 Asked as a multi-part question (number input for “temperature”, drop down selector [C, F] for “measure”, stored as a JSON object, with default value `{ temperature: 0, measure: “C” }`

+## Future data

+We will be continuously updating this dataset as it comes in from the tracktogether.org survey

 ## Contributing

 Please contact rasheed@tracktogether.org for collaboration opportunities.